-Family traditions played a pivotal role in my decision to return to Minnesota after residing in California.
-The pull of my roots, the nostalgia for cherished family customs, and the realization of the joyful moments I was missing out on were all influential factors in my return.
+Family traditions were a major reason I chose to return to Minnesota after living in California.
+The pull of my roots and the nostalgia for cherished customs reminded me of the joyful moments I was missing.
+These deep connections made it clear that Minnesota was where I belonged.

 Every year, without fail, we prepare my Grandma Bergland’s cherished Lefse recipe, and it never fails to delight everyone.
 This traditional recipe holds a special place in our hearts, connecting us to cherished memories and the joy of the holiday season.